edgedb/easy-edgedb/README.md

 };
 ```

-With our `MinorVampire` types inserted that way, it's easy to find minor vampires that come from `Person` objects in the database:
+With our `MinorVampire` types inserted that way, it's easy to find minor vampires that come from `Person` objects in the database.
+We'll use two filters to make sure:

 ```
 SELECT MinorVampire {